 - A Jumping Competition is one in which the combination of Horse and Athlete is tested under various conditions over a course of obstacles.
 It is a test intended to demonstrate the Horse's freedom, its energy, its skill, its speed and its obedience in jumping and the Athlete's horsemanship.
-It is essential that strict and detailed Jumping Rules are established to regulate Competitions. - 2.
-If an Athlete makes certain faults such as knocking down an obstacle, refusing, exceeding the time allowed, etc. he incurs Penalties.
+It is essential that strict and detailed Jumping Rules are established to regulate Competitions. - If an Athlete makes certain faults such as knocking down an obstacle, refusing, exceeding the time allowed, etc. he incurs Penalties.
 The winner of the Competition is the Athlete who incurs the least number of Penalties, completes the course in the fastest time or gains the highest number of points, depending on the type of Competition. - 3.
 Variety in Jumping Competitions is encouraged.
 Therefore, while the JRs are intended to standardise the rules and regulations which apply to Jumping Competitions, they are not intended to standardise the nature of the Competitions, since variety provides a precious element of interest for Athletes and spectators alike. - 4.
+Other Competitions may be authorised by the Jumping Director in consultation with the Chair of the Jumping Committee, provided their conditions comply with the requirements set forth in the GRs and in the JRs.
+Detailed conditions of each Competition must be set out clearly in the Schedule and in the programme of the Event.
+OCs are not permitted to organise Competitions unless the FEI has approved the conditions according to which these Competitions may be run.
+The conditions according to which these Competitions may be run must be approved by the FEI in writing.

-EA: Other competitions may be held provided their conditions comply with the requirements laid down in the rules of the Equestrian Australia and the FEI General Regulations and Rules for Jumping Events. - 5.
-EA: Competitions must be fair for all Athletes.
-To achieve this objective, the use of all technical assistance available including but not limited to official video-recordings are permitted to assist EA Officials in carrying out their responsibilities under EA Rules & Regulations.
-For official video recordings to be accepted under the EA Rules & Regulations, they must be presented to the President of the Ground Jury within 30 minutes after the official results are announced an official video recording is considered to be a recording made by the designated host broadcaster and/or any other accredited broadcaster and/or a designated official video recording company as named by the OC and/or the EA prior to the event in question).
-Videos recorded by any other entity are not acceptable under any circumstances. - 6.
+EA: Other competitions may be held provided their conditions comply with the requirements laid down in the rules of the Equestrian Australia and the FEI General Regulations and Rules for Jumping Events.

+5. Competitions must be fair for all Athletes.
+To achieve this objective, the use of all technical assistance available including but not limited to official video recordings is permitted to assist EA and FEI Officials in carrying out their responsibilities under EA and FEI Rules & Regulations.
+For official video recordings to be accepted under the EA and FEI Rules & Regulations, they must be presented to the President of the Ground Jury within 30 minutes after the official results are announced.
+An official video recording is considered to be a recording made by the designated host broadcaster and/or any other accredited broadcaster and/or a designated official video recording company as named by the OC and/or the FEI prior to the Event in question).
+Videos recorded by any other entity are not acceptable under any circumstances.
 A review of the video recording is solely at the discretion of the President of the Ground Jury.
 If the Ground Jury relies on video evidence to alter the outcome of any Competition after the results have been communicated, such a video recording must contain irrefutable evidence that the original ruling or decision was incorrect.
 A video recording may never be used to establish the time of an Athlete's round (see JRs Art.
 229.5).
 The use of a video shall always be within the confines of the applicable rules and must never by its usage alter the rules currently in effect.
-With reference to the water jump the decision of the water jump Judge is final. (see JRs Art.
+With reference to the water jump the decision of the water jump judge is final. (see JRs Art.
 211.8)